manish2021iitd/Reinforcement-Learning/Notes.md

 * The obvious implementation is to maintain  for each action a, a record of all the rewards that have followed the selection of that action.
 *  Then, when the estimate of the value of action a is needed at time t, it can be computed according to (2.1), which we repeat here:

+$$
+Q_t(a)=\frac{R_1+R_2+\cdots+R_{N_t(a)}}{N_t(a)}
+$$

+   where  $R_1, \ldots, R_{N_t(a)}$ are all the rewards received following all selections of action $a$ prior to play $t$.
+* A problem with this straightforward implementation is that its memory and computational requirements grow over time without bound.
+That is, each additional reward following a selection of action $a$ requires more memory to store it and results in more computation being required to determine $Q_t(a)$.
+* As you might suspect, this is not really necessary.
+It is easy to devise incremental update formulas for computing averages with small, constant computation required to process each new reward.
+For some action, let $Q_k$ denote the estimate for its $k$ th reward, that is, the average of its first $k-1$ rewards.
+* Given this average and a $k$ th reward for the action, $R_k$, then the average of all $k$ rewards can be computed by

+$$
+\begin{aligned}
+Q_{k+1} & =\frac{1}{k} \sum_{i=1}^k R_i \\
+& =\frac{1}{k}\left(R_k+\sum_{i=1}^{k-1} R_i\right) \\
+& =\frac{1}{k}\left(R_k+(k-1) Q_k+Q_k-Q_k\right) \\
+& =\frac{1}{k}\left(R_k+k Q_k-Q_k\right) \\
+& =Q_k+\frac{1}{k}\left[R_k-Q_k\right],
+\end{aligned}
+$$

+which holds even for k = 1, obtaining Q2 = R1 for arbitrary Q1.
+This implementation requires memory only for Q_{k} and k, and only the small computation  for each new reward.
+This update rule is of a form that occurs frequently throughout this study.
+The general form is

+$$
+\text { NewEstimate } \leftarrow \text { OldEstimate }+ \text { StepSize }[\text { Target }- \text { OldEstimate }] .
+$$

+* The expression **[Target - OldEstimate]** is an **error** in the estimate.
+It is reduced by taking a step toward the "Target."
+The target is presumed to indicate a desirable direction in which to move, though it may be noisy.
+* In the case above, for example, the target is the kth reward.
+Note that the step-size parameter (StepSize) used in the incremental method described above changes from time step to time step.
+In processing the kth reward for action a, that method uses a step-size parameter of 1/k.
+* In this book we denote the step-size parameter by the symbol α or, more generally, by αt(a).
+We sometimes use the informal shorthand α =1/k to refer to this case, leaving the dependence of k on the action implicit
 ### 2.4 Tracking a Nonstationary Problem
+* The averaging methods discussed so far are appropriate in a stationary environment, but not if the bandit is changing over time.
+* As noted earlier, we often encounter reinforcement learning problems that are effectively nonstationary.
+In such cases it makes sense to weight recent rewards more heavily than long-past ones.
+One of the most popular ways of doing this is to use a constant step-size parameter.
+* For example, the incremental update rule for updating an average Qk of the k − 1 past rewards is modified to be

+$$
+Q_{k+1}=Q_k+\alpha\left[R_k-Q_k\right]
+$$

+  where the step-size parameter $\alpha \in(0,1]^1$ is constant.
+This results in $Q_{k+1}$ being a weighted average of past rewards and the initial estimate $Q_1$ :

+$$
+\begin{aligned}
+Q_{k+1}= & Q_k+\alpha\left[R_k-Q_k\right] \\
+= & \alpha R_k+(1-\alpha) Q_k \\
+= & \alpha R_k+(1-\alpha)\left[\alpha R_{k-1}+(1-\alpha) Q_{k-1}\right] \\
+= & \alpha R_k+(1-\alpha) \alpha R_{k-1}+(1-\alpha)^2 Q_{k-1} \\
+= & \alpha R_k+(1-\alpha) \alpha R_{k-1}+(1-\alpha)^2 \alpha R_{k-2}+ \\
+& \cdots+(1-\alpha)^{k-1} \alpha R_1+(1-\alpha)^k Q_1 \\
+& =(1-\alpha)^k Q_1+\sum_{i=1}^k \alpha(1-\alpha)^{k-i} R_i .
+\end{aligned}
+$$

+* We call this a weighted average because the sum of the weights is $(1-\alpha)^k+$ $\sum_{i=1}^k \alpha(1-\alpha)^{k-i}=1$, as you can check yourself.
+Note that the weight, $\alpha(1-$ $\alpha)^{k-i}$, given to the reward $R_i$ depends on how many rewards ago, $k-i$, it was observed.
+The quantity 1 − α is less than 1, and thus the weight given to Ri decreases as the number of intervening rewards increases.
+In fact, the weight decays exponentially according to the exponent on 1 − α.
+(If 1 − α = 0, then all the weight goes on the very last reward, $R_{k}$, because of the convention that $0^{0} = 1$.)
+Accordingly, this is sometimes called an exponential, recency-weighted average.
+* Sometimes it is convenient to vary the step-size parameter from step to step.
+Let αk(a) denote the step-size parameter used to process the reward received after the kth selection of action a.
+As we have noted, the choice αk(a) = 1/k results in the sample-average method, which is guaranteed to converge to the true action values by the law of large numbers.
+But of course convergence is not guaranteed for all choices of the sequence {αk(a)}.
+A wellknown result in stochastic approximation theory gives us the conditions required to assure convergence with probability 1:

+$$
+\sum_{k=1}^{\infty} \alpha_k(a)=\infty \quad \text { and } \quad \sum_{k=1}^{\infty} \alpha_k^2(a)<\infty
+$$

+The first condition is required to guarantee that the steps are large enough to eventually overcome any initial conditions or random fluctuations.
+The second condition guarantees that eventually the steps become small enough to assure convergence.

+* Note that both convergence conditions are met for the sample-average case, $αk(a) = 1/k$ , but not for the case of constant step-size parameter, $α({k}(a) = α$.
+* In the latter case, the second condition is not met, indicating that the estimates never completely converge but continue to vary in response to the most recently received rewards.
+As we mentioned above, this is actually desirable in a nonstationary environment, and problems that are effectively nonstationary are the norm in reinforcement learning.
+In addition, sequences of step-size parameters that meet the conditions (2.7) often converge very slowly or need considerable tuning in order to obtain a satisfactory convergence rate.
+Although sequences of step-size parameters that meet these convergence conditions are often used in theoretical work, they are seldom used in applications and empirical research.
 ### 2.5 Optimistic Initial Values
+* All the methods we have discussed so far are dependent to some extent on the initial action-value estimates, Q1(a).
+In the language of statistics, these methods are biased by their initial estimates.
+For the sample-average methods,

 <img width="794" alt="Image" src="https://github.com/user-attachments/assets/dbe747aa-95a0-4113-b591-b27804f0d728" />
+* Figure : The effect of optimistic initial action-value estimates on the 10- armed testbed.
+Both methods used a constant step-size parameter, α = 0.1.
+* the bias disappears once all actions have been selected at least once, but for methods with constant α, the bias is permanent, though decreasing over time as given by (2.6).
+In practice, this kind of bias is usually not a problem, and can sometimes be very helpful.
+The downside is that the initial estimates become, in effect, a set of parameters that must be picked by the user, if only to set them all to zero.
+The upside is that they provide an easy way to supply some prior knowledge about what level of rewards can be expected.
+Initial action values can also be used as a simple way of encouraging exploration.
+Suppose that instead of setting the initial action values to zero, as we did in the 10-armed testbed, we set them all to +5.
+Recall that the q(a) in this problem are selected from a normal distribution with mean 0 and variance 1.
+An initial estimate of +5 is thus wildly optimistic.
+But this optimism encourages action-value methods to explore.
+Whichever actions are initially selected, the reward is less than the starting estimates; the learner switches to other actions, being “disappointed” with the rewards it is receiving.
+The result is that all actions are tried several times before the value estimates converge.
+The system does a fair amount of exploration even if greedy actions are selected all the time.
+Figure 2.2 shows the performance on the 10-armed bandit testbed of a greedy method using Q1(a) = +5, for all a.
+For comparison, also shown is an ε-greedy method with Q1(a) = 0.
+Initially, the optimistic method performs worse because it explores more, but eventually it performs better because its exploration decreases with time.
+We call this technique for encouraging exploration optimistic initial values.
+We regard it as a simple trick that can be quite effective on stationary problems, but it is far from being a generally useful approach to encouraging exploration.
+For example, it is not well suited to nonstationary problems because its drive for exploration is inherently temporary.
+If the task changes, creating a renewed need for exploration, this method cannot help.
+Indeed, any method that focuses on the initial state in any special way is unlikely to help with the general nonstationary case.
+The beginning of time occurs only once, and thus we should not focus on it too much.
+This criticism applies as well to the sample-average methods, which also treat the beginning of time as a special event, averaging all subsequent rewards with equal weights.
+Nevertheless, all of these methods are very simple, and one of them or some simple combination of them is often adequate in practice.
+In the rest of this book we make frequent use of several of these simple exploration techniques.
 ### 2.6 Upper-Confidence-Bound Action Selection
 * Exploration is needed because the estimates of the action values are uncertain.
   * Uncertainty in Action Value Estimates: